CybersecurityMom/responsible-ai-evaluation/README.md

 From **code to care**, that’s AQ’s Corner.

-> 📂 The recommended folder setup looks like this — easy to follow even for first-time GitHub users.
+> 📂 The recommended folder setup looks like this, easy to follow even for first-time GitHub users.